achouhan93/heiDS-ArchEHR-QA-2025/README.md

 ## News

+* **February 26, 2025**: The full development set is now available on PhysioNet at [https://doi.org/10.13026/zzax-sy62](https://doi.org/10.13026/zzax-sy62).
-* **Update 02/25/2025**: We are releasing the development set patient cases with associated MIMIC note IDs now (see [data/dev](data/dev)).
-We are currently working on making the note excerpts available via PhysioNet at the earliest.
+* **February 25, 2025**: We are releasing the development set patient cases with associated MIMIC note IDs instead of actual note excerpts (see [data/dev](data/dev)).
+We are working on making the full dataset with note excerpts available via PhysioNet as soon as possible.

 ## Abstract